 The ménage à trois between K (Ryan Gosling), his companion hologram Joi (Ana de Armas) and Mariette (Mackenzie Davis) in Denis Villeneuve’s Blade Runner 2049 is a stunningly realised sequence.
 It involves the real human Mariette interacting with K, while also ‘merging’ at times with Joi.

 The sequence involved significant visual effects planning and execution, undertaken by overall visual effects supervisor John Nelson and Double Negative, with Paul Lambert as Dneg’s VFX supervisor.
-In the first piece of my coverage of Blade Runner 2049, John Nelson breaks down how they made these amazing shots possible.
+In the first piece of my coverage of Blade Runner 2049, John Nelson breaks down how they made these amazing shots possible (Nelson recently spoke at length about the visual effects of Blade Runner 2049 at the VIEW Conference).
 Continue reading How ‘Blade Runner 2049’s’ virtual ménage à trois was made

 For SYFY WIRE, I got the chance to speak to Rodeo FX about their impressive work for IT.
 In particular, I love that the VFX in this film never takes over – in fact, there’s a very cool mix of practical and just another digital to tell the terrifying story.